 Just the act of getting out of the house, driving in the car, hopping on a treadmill and working up a big, heavy sweat, while breathing hard, then getting into a sauna allows me to sit with my own thoughts, undistracted.
 I write down notes on a pad of paper as I breathe the hot, dry air.
 I do some of my best thinking in the sauna.

 On a bigger scale, I’ve used travel at several junctures in my life where I had to make a major life decision.
-Getting out of my normal routine, hopping in a car and driving several hours to another city, alone, where I don’t know anybody is a huge benefit as I weight the big issues I need to think about.
+Getting out of my normal routine, hopping in a car and driving several hours to another city, alone, where I don’t know anybody is a huge benefit as I weigh the big issues I need to think about.
 Some of the most crucial decisions I’ve made as a married man happened this way.